Comments on "Design of fractional-order variants of complex LMS and NLMS algorithms for adaptive channel equalization": Introduction

 \section{Introduction}

-The least mean square (LMS) is a widely used algorithm in adaptive signal processing \cite{LMSBook1}.
+The least mean square (LMS) is a widely used algorithm in adaptive signal processing \cite{Haykin, LMSBook1}.
 It has many variants to deal with assorted signals and environmental conditions \cite{CLMS, LMS11, QKLMS, NLMS, qLMS}.
-Recently, some fractional-order variants of the CLMS and the NLMS (henceforth acronymed as the FCLMS and the FNLMS resp.) are proposed in \cite{CFLMS} pretending improved steady-state and convergence performances in an adaptive filtering framework.
-A system input vector $\bx(n):=\left[x(n), x(n-1),\cdots, x(n-M+1)\right]^T$ is passed through an $M-$tap channel with finite impulse response.
-A vector $\by(n):=\left[y(n), y(n-1),\cdots, y(n-N+1)\right]^T$ is formed using the noisy channel output and subsequently used as an input to $N-$tap filter with sought weight vector $\bw:=\left[w_0, w_1,\cdots, w_{N-1}\right]^T$ so that the error during the data transmission, $e(k):=x(k-\Delta)-\hat{x}(k-\Delta)=: d(k)-\bw^H\by(k)$, is minimum.
-Accordingly, the mean squared error (MSE) based objective function
+Recently, some fractional-order variants of the CLMS and the NLMS (henceforth acronymed as the FCLMS and the FNLMS resp.) are proposed in \cite{CFLMS} suggesting improved steady-state and convergence performances in an adaptive filtering framework.
+A system input vector $\bx(k):=\left[x(k), x(k-1),\cdots, x(k-M+1)\right]^T$ (a zero-mean Gaussian process), with time index $k\in\mathbb{Z}$, is passed through an $M-$taps channel ($M\in\mathbb{N}$) with finite impulse response filter $\mathbf{h}=[h_0, h_1,\cdots, h_{M-1}]^T$.
+To cancel out the effects of the channel, the noisy observation contaminated by a zero-mean white Gaussian noise $n(k)$, i.e.,